SERWALL® Official Store: Free delivery in the contiguous US. Quick Ship items ship in 5-7 business days!

 • Complete the back by securing the middle slats.
 From the central slat measure 1″ on both the bottom and middle support.
 Align each slat with the marking.
 Again predrill and secure with two 1 1/2″ exterior screws.

-Step 12: Insert floor glides
+Step 12: Insert Floor Glides

 Your Adirondack chair is almost ready; all you need to do is insert floor glides for additional protection.